The Origin of the Black Girl Coalition

 What is the School-to-Prison Pipeline?

 The American Civil Liberties Union (ACLU) defines the “school-to-prison pipeline,” as a system that consists of students being transferred from schools to criminal justice systems.
 This can also be ignited by unequal opportunity and institutional racism.
 Students are often criminalized with status crimes, that adults can’t be charged such as cutting classes, and skipping school, and are subject to zero-tolerance policies.
 These are hurting our girls.
-According to the U.S. Department of Education, Virginia had the most frequent school-to-prison pipelines in the nation, disproportionately targeting Black girls, Latinx girls and disabled students in 2015.
+According to the U.S. Department of Education, Virginia had the most frequent school-to-prison pipelines in the nation, disproportionately targeting Black, Latinx and disabled students in 2015.
 According to the African-American Policy Forum (AAPF), Black girls are 6 times more likely to be suspended than white girls are.